 Any surplus or deficit on the Council's pension fund is required to be shown within the balance sheet.
-The effect of the Council's share of the pension fund administered by Cambridgeshire County Council has been assessed by the scheme's actuary as at 31 March 2023.
-The current valuation shows a surplus on the fund of £4,803,000 (£70,090,000 deficit at 31 March 2022) based upon the nationally set criteria.
+The effect of the Council's share of the pension fund administered by Cambridgeshire County Council has been assessed by the scheme's actuary as at 31 March 2024.
+The current valuation shows a surplus on the fund of £24,914,000 (£4,803,000 surplus at 31 March 2023) based upon the nationally set criteria.

+In line with the Code of Practice the Council requested an asset ceiling calculation from the actuary, which resulted in the creation of a pension liability of £4,291,000 to be held on the balance sheet under long term liabilities.
 The actual contributions payable by the Council are based upon the actuary's own assumptions in a valuation that is undertaken on a triennial basis.
 This valuation was last undertaken at 31 March 2022.